Introduction to the Cylinders “Real Life Examples”

 Oblique Cylinders: In the case of oblique cylinders, one side of the base of a cylinder is displaced sideways.
 The axis is parallel but not at the right to the angles of the bases.
 That’s why it is called oblique cylinders.

 How to Find the Surface Area and how to find the Volume of a Cylinder?
 Relationship of a Cylinder with a Prism

-Because cylinders and prisms are so similar, we can initially use the same formula for the surface area.
+Because volume cylinders and prisms are so similar, we can initially use the same formula for the surface area.
 If you want to get the average value of the numbers before calculation, use Mean Calculator for this purpose.

 The formula for the Volume of Cylinders: $$A = B h$$, where A is area, B is the area of the base, and “h” is the height of the cylinder.
 Memorize this formula and then substitute the appropriate circle formulas.
 The result is $$A = (pi r^2) h$$